spradhip-gh/exitous-prototype/PRODUCT_REQUIREMENTS.md

 - **Company Management:**
     - Create new company accounts and assign HR Managers.
     - Set user limits and subscription tiers (e.g., Basic vs. Pro) for each company.
+- **Content Management:**
-- **Master Form Editor:**
-    - Create, edit, and delete questions in the master (default) assessment template, organized into "Profile" and "Assessment" tabs.
+    - **Master Form Editor:** Create, edit, and delete questions in the master (default) assessment template.
-    - Add descriptive tooltips to questions for user clarity.
-    - Reorder questions via drag-and-drop.
+    - **Task Management:** Create, edit, and bulk-manage (via CSV) the master list of all actionable tasks.
+    - **Tips Management:** Create, edit, and bulk-manage (via CSV) a master list of "Did you know..." tips that provide contextual advice.
+- **Guidance & Review:**
+    - **Guidance Rules:** Create complex, deterministic rules to assign specific tasks and tips based on user answers or calculated values (e.g., tenure, age).
+    - **Review Queue:** Review, approve, or reject AI-generated recommendations.
 - **External Resources Management:** Build and manage the full directory of external resources, including adding partners, editing details, and marking them as "Verified."
 - **Platform-wide Analytics:** View aggregated analytics on "Unsure" answers across all companies.
 - **Platform User Management:** Grant or revoke Admin and Consultant access to the platform.